 Decisions we make in the course of running our business, such as with respect to mergers, asset sales, other forms of business combinations or other changes in control, may influence the timing and amount of payments that are received by the applicable OneWater Unit Holders under the Tax Receivable Agreement.
-For example, the earlier disposition of assets following a redemption of OneWater LLC Units may accelerate payments under the Tax Receivable Agreement and increase the present value of such payments, and the disposition of assets before a redemption of OneWater LLC Units may increase the applicable OneWater Unit Holders' tax liability without giving rise to any rights of the applicable OneWater Unit Holders to receive payments under the Tax Receivable Agreement.
-Such effects may result in differences or conflicts of interest between the interests of the applicable OneWater Unit Holders and other stockholders.
+For example, the earlier disposition of assets following a redemption of OneWater LLC Units may accelerate payments under the Tax Receivable Agreement and increase the present value of such payments, and the disposition of assets before a redemption of OneWater Unit Holders to receive payments under the Tax Receivable Agreement.
+Such effects may result in differences or conflicts of interest between the interests of the applicable OneWater Unit Holders.

 Payments generally are due under the Tax Receivable Agreement within 5 business days following the finalization of the schedule with respect to which the payment obligation is calculated.
 However, interest on such payments will begin to accrue from the due date (without extensions) of the Company's U.S. federal income tax return for the period to which such payments relate until such payment due date at a rate equal to one-year LIBOR plus 150 basis points.
-Except in cases where the Company elects to terminate the Tax Receivable Agreement early or it is otherwise terminated as described above, generally the Company may elect to defer payments due under the Tax Receivable Agreement if the Company does not have available cash to satisfy its payment obligations under the Tax Receivable Agreement or if the Company's contractual obligations limit its ability to make these payments.
-Any such deferred payments under the Tax Receivable Agreement generally will accrue interest from the due date for such payment until the payment date at a rate of one-year LIBOR plus 550 basis points.
-However, interest will accrue from the due date for such payment until the payment date at a rate of one-year LIBOR plus 150 basis points if the Company is unable to make such payment as a result of limitations imposed by existing credit agreements. the Company has no present intention to defer payments under the Tax Receivable Agreement.
+Except in cases where the Company elects to terminate the Tax Receivable Agreement early or it is otherwise terminated as described above, generally the Company may elect to defer payments due under the Tax Receivable Agreement of the Company does not have available cash to satisfy its payment obligations under the Tax Receivable Agreement or if the Company's contractual obligations limit its ability to make these payments.
+Any such deferred payments under the Tax Receivable Agreement generally will accrue interest from the due date for such payment until the payment date at a rate of one-year LIBOR plus 150 basis points.
+However, interest will accrue from the due date for such payment until the payment until the payment date at a rate of one-year LIBOR plus 150 basis points.
+However, interest will accrue from the due date for such payment until the payment until the payment date at a rate of one-year LIBOR plus 150 basis points if the Company is unable to make such payment as a result of limitations imposed by existing credit agreements. the Company has no present intention to defer payments under the Tax Receivable Agreement.